Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 Although South Africa faces social challenges in respect of unemployment, a large current account deficit, a volatile currency and slowing demand for commodities, there is significant scope for foreign direct investment in the fast-moving consumer goods, financial services, hospitality, pharmaceuticals, resources, retail, telecommunications and information technology sectors.
 South Africa has many attractive assets for investors, including a diversified, productive and advanced economy, abundant natural resources, a transparent legal system and a well-established and independent electoral system.

-With the establishment of a new ANC administration led by President Cyril Ramaphosa at the beginning of 2018, it is anticipated that the Government will emphasize policies and programmes to further encourage foreign investment.
-To this end, the Department of Trade and Industry (DTI) offers a wide range of incentive schemes to encourage the growth of competitive new enterprises and the creation of sustainable industries.
-More information on the various initiatives can be found here
+The current government administration, led by President Cyril Ramaphosa, has continued to emphasize policies and programmes to further encourage foreign investment.
+To this end, the Department of Trade Industry and Competition (DTIC) offers a wide range of incentive schemes to encourage the growth of competitive new enterprises and the creation of sustainable industries.
+More information on the various initiatives can be found here.

 Introduction – Bilateral Investment Treaties

-Since the end of the Apartheid period, South Africa has negotiated more than 40 Bilateral Investment Treaties (BITS) designed to promote and protect foreign investment.
+Since the end of Apartheid, South Africa had negotiated more than 40 Bilateral Investment Treaties (BITs) designed to promote and protect foreign investment.

-South Africa recently embarked on a review aimed at creating an investment regime that strikes a balance between the interests of foreign investors and the need for the government to implement measures in the public interest (such as promotion of economic opportunities for the previously disadvantaged South Africans).
-The DTI made a recommendation to restructure the existing BITs that South Africa has concluded to ensure that the BITs are in line with South Africa’s broader social and economic policies.
+In the early 2010s, South Africa embarked on a review aimed at creating an investment regime that strikes a balance between the interests of foreign investors and the need for the government to implement measures in the public interest (such as promotion of economic opportunities for the previously disadvantaged South Africans).

 Foreign investment rules